p-dimi/Quick-facial-recognition/README.md

 https://github.com/italojs/facial-landmarks-recognition-/blob/master/shape_predictor_68_face_landmarks.dat

-#### Make sure to save the downloaded landmark predictor model into the dlib_models folder
+#### Make sure to save the downloaded landmark predictor model into the dlib_models folder (or whichever folder you intend to store the dlib models in)

+## Downloading
+Simply download the repo and place it in the folder of whichever project you'd like to use it on.
+Feel free to store the dlib models and known faces in a different directory.

 ## Using
 Simply import, initialize, and pass a picture of a face you wish to recognize.